Do we know what causes ovarian cancer?

 Also, we know that tubal ligation and hysterectomy lower the risk of ovarian cancer.
 One theory to explain this is that some cancer-causing substances may enter the body through the vagina and pass through the uterus and fallopian tubes to reach the ovaries.
 This would explain how removing the uterus or blocking the fallopian tubes affects ovarian cancer risk.
 Another theory is that male hormones (androgens) can cause ovarian cancer.

 Researchers have made great progress in understanding how certain mutations (changes) in DNA can cause normal cells to become cancerous.
 DNA is the chemical that carries the instructions for nearly everything our cells do.
 We usually look like our parents because they are the source of our DNA.
 However, DNA affects more than the way we look.
 Some genes (parts of our DNA) contain instructions for controlling when our cells grow and divide.
-Certain genes that promote cell division are called oncogenes.
-Others that slow down cell division, cause cells to die at the right time, or help repair DNA damage are called tumor suppressor genes.
-We know that DNA mutations (defects) that turn on oncogenes or turn off tumor suppressor genes can cause cancer.
+DNA mutations (defects) in these genes can lead to the development of cancer.

 Acquired genetic changes

 Most DNA mutations related to ovarian cancer are not inherited but instead occur during a woman's life.
-In some cancers, acquired mutations of oncogenes and/or tumor suppressor genes may result from radiation or cancer-causing chemicals, but there is no evidence for this in ovarian cancer.
+In some cancers, acquired mutations of certain genes leading to the development of cancer may result from radiation or cancer-causing chemicals, but there is no evidence for this in ovarian cancer.
 So far, studies haven’t been able to specifically link any single chemical in the environment or in our diets to mutations that cause ovarian cancer.
 The cause of most acquired mutations remains unknown.

 Most ovarian cancers have several acquired gene mutations.
-Research has suggested that tests to identify acquired changes of certain genes in ovarian cancers, like the p53 tumor suppressor gene or the HER2 oncogene, may help predict a woman's prognosis.
+Research has suggested that tests to identify acquired changes of certain genes in ovarian cancers, like the TP53 tumor suppressor gene or the HER2 oncogene, can help predict a woman's prognosis.
 The role of these tests is still not certain, and more research is needed.